-Whether a woman was a queen, mistress or courtier, court fashions tended to expose a considerable amount of cleavage.
+Court fashions tended to expose a considerable amount of cleavage, whether a woman was a queen, mistress or courtier.
 Possibly far more than we’re used to seeing even today.
 Agnes Sorel, the darling of King Charles VII’s court and the first officially titled mistress, made many bold statements.
 She made cleavage a hot commodity in the rarified style world of the 15th-century court.

 By the 16th century, women were wearing low-cut dresses as a rule rather than a flirty exception.
 An extra dose of titillation was added with specially made cosmetics that would deepen the color of their areolae.
 This could heighten their sex appeal.
 Stays, later known as corsets, were used to flatten and support the torso during this time period.
 Later on they had the added benefit of creating an alluring swell of breasts above the stays.

 While French and Venetian courts were more open-minded regarding partial nudity, English courtiers were a little more reticent.
-Women who wanted to get in on the risque look could soften the dramatic effect.
-A peek a boo of their exposed bosoms could be displayed by adding a gauzy scarf.
-Over time, even these modest adjustments were left by the wayside as women embraced the trend.
+The English women tended to soften the risque look for a more dramatic effect.
+The exposed bosoms were often displayed with a gauzy scarf.
+Even these modest adjustments were left by the wayside over time.

 Busts and Bustiers

-Earlier corsets tended to be long with shoulder straps.
+Earlier corsets tended to be long in front with shoulder straps.
 This ensured a straight posture and high breasts.
-These corsets were prized for the contrast they created, with a flat torso and rounded breasts.
+The contrast they created, with a flat torso and rounded breasts, made the, prized possessions.
 The style was equally effective whether women had large or small breasts.
 Eventually, near the end of the 18th century, corsets began to shrink into something resembling bustiers.
 This created the alluring shape so many women still crave today.

 By the Victorian era, breasts had become a little more outré.
 Even the slightest hint of decolletage being considered risque in the extreme.
 Women covered up more with their dresses often reaching their necks.
 Still, that didn’t mean women were moving away from their natural shape.
 If anything, they had found new ways to emphasize their curves, using sleek styling, cinched waists, and voluminous bustles.